 The ADF Mailing Lists and Web Site

-As an international organization our members are geographically dispersed across the world.
+As an international organization, our members are geographically dispersed across the world.
 As a result, the primary mode of communication and networking between many ADF members is on the Internet, often through our electronic mailing lists.
-At the time of this writing we have two public mailing lists, ADF-Announce and ADF-Druidry, which serve as places where ADF members and potential members can receive announcements and discuss ADF in general, respectively.
-We also have a wide variety of lists just for members, including ADF-Celtic, ADF-Norse, and ADF-Greek for cultural special interests, ADF-Dedicants for online Dedicant Program mentoring, ADF-Parents for Druid parenting discussion, and ADF-Solitaries for active solitary networking.
+We have a wide variety of lists just for members, including ADF-Celtic, ADF-Norse, and ADF-Greek for cultural special interests, ADF-Dedicants for online Dedicant Program mentoring, ADF-Parents for Druid parenting discussion, and ADF-Solitaries for active solitary networking.
 Each Guild also has its own mailing list, and there are therefore lists such as ADF-Liturgists for the Liturgists Guild, ADF-Seers for the Seers Guild, etc. Two of our most venerable lists, ADF-Religion and ADF-Druidry, are for discussion of the spiritual aspects of our Druidry in particular, and general discussion respectively, though with the latter it should be mentioned that the ADF-Policy list exists for specifically policy-related discussion.
-To subscribe to any of these mailing lists, go to our member subscription page or (if you are not yet a member) the public subscription page.
+If you are a member you can subscribe to any of these mailing lists via the member subscription page.